SSC CHSL Selection Process 2021 - Check the complete CHSL recruitment process here

 Here are a few tips on how to prepare for the SSC Combined Higher Secondary Level exam for candidates appearing this year.

-Allot sufficient time for each subject for SSC CHSL preparation
+Allow sufficient time for each subject for SSC CHSL preparation.

-Topics which have higher weightage focus more them
+Topics that have higher weightage focus more on them.

-Yes, 0.50 marks are deducted for every wrong answer in the SSC CHSL tier 1.
+Yes, 0.50 marks will be deducted for every wrong answer in the SSC CHSL tier 1.

 SSC Combined Higher Secondary Level selection process has three stages.